ebzzry/ebzzry.github.io/en/fkd/zsh-tips-1.md

 <a name="closing">Closing remarks</a>
 -------------------------------------

-Grouping commands this way makes it significantly easier to add and remove new items.
-Bring them all in one consolidated places also makes your config file arguably cleaner.
+Grouping commands this way makes it significantly easier to add and remove items.
+Bring them all in one consolidated place also makes your config file arguably cleaner.
 For the rest of the definitions, visit the repo [here](https://github.com/ebzzry/dotfiles/tree/master/zsh).